 Every Western globetrotter will have experienced it: at the Chinese supermarket, hygienic pads packets overflow on two shelves, but not the slice package of hygienic tampons is to be seen.
-With less than 2% of users on the national territory, the tampon market in China is still far from a nationwide development, an absence justified by a great lack of knowledge on the topic.
+With around 2% of users on the national territory, the tampon market in China is still far from a nationwide development, an absence justified by a great lack of knowledge on the topic.

 Barely 2% of Chinese women would use tampons as hygienic protection: on the contrary, more than 70% of Westerners would be regular users, a gap that remains considerable even taking into account the density of China’s population compared to Europe and its recent economic development.

 There is no shortage of misconceptions about the harmful use of tampons for health.
 Admittedly, the fear of losing one’s virginity because of a tampon is almost not in the current anymore, in an urban Chinese society where having sex before marriage is a practice less and less questionable, but concerns about tampon’s use among teens in full growth remain, including the reluctance to insert an outside object into a poorly understood part of the body for young Chinese girls themselves.

 The debate is much more violent in the West since the publication of a documentary in August 2017 entitled “Tampon, our intimate enemy”, which points out the presence of dioxins and other toxic products, such as pesticide residues or glyphosates inside the composition of tampons.

 Many users suspect their use to cause fungal infections, headaches, and migraines (although these symptoms can also be attributed to disorders caused by menstruation) and to fear the well-known syndrome of menstrual shock toxic, highly publicized since Californian model Laura Wasser was amputated with one leg after being a victim in 2012.